zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

-5. Explanations asked by the Brahmin from the Dudagar student
+5. Explanations asked by the student Dudagar

-30. [Venerable Dago like this:] Lord, I ask you, please tell me this, Daxian!
+30. [Venerable Dudagar like this:] Lord, I ask you, please tell me this, Daxian (??)!
 I look forward to your words,
 After hearing what you said, you should learn for your own Nibbana.

-"Master, let me ask you, please tell me this.": ""I ask", there are three kinds of queries: the query of the explanation of the unseen, the query of the confluence of the seen, the query of the severance of doubt... (omitted) this There are three kinds of inquiries... (slightly) the inquiry of Nibbana.
-"I ask you": I ask you; I beg you; I beg you; you make me clear; "Please tell me," ask you for me.
-"World Honored One" , This is a respectful synonym... (abbreviated) Anri (pseudonym) who testified, that is "World Honored."
-"Please tell me this", please tell me, please explain, please teach, please inform, please Establish, please uncover, please analyze, please clarify, please explain."
-For the world, I ask you, please tell me this.
+"Master, let me ask you, please tell me this.": ""I ask", ... (omitted, see previous).
+"World Honored One" ... (omitted).

-"[Venerable people like this are Da Ge]": "'Like this", the continuation of the sentence... (abbreviated) "Venerable", this is a language of love, respect, respect, and obedience.
-It is "Venerable ".
-"Du Da Ge", the Brahmin's name, name, title, Anli, common name, name, naming, appellation, words, phrases, address."
-It is [Like this Venerable Du Da Ge].
+"[Venerable people like this are Da Ge]": "'Like this", ...(omitted).
+"Du Da Ge", the Brahmin's name ...(omitted).

 "Daxian!
-I look forward to your words": "Your words, ways of speaking, teaching, teaching, admonition, I expect, I expect, I want, I use, I want, I hope, I pray.
+I look forward to your words": "Your words, ways of speaking, teaching, teaching, admonition, I expect, I hope, I pray.
 "Daxian" , Why is the Blessed One a Great Immortal?
-"The seeker, pursuer, and seeker of the Great Ring Aggregate" is the Great Immortal...
-(Omitted) "Where is the Bull King among the People?" is the Great Immortal."
-The Great Immortal!
-I look forward to your words.
+"The seeker, pursuer, ...(omitted).

-"After hearing your words": "Your speech, language, teachings, teachings, admonitions after hearing, after hearing, after grasping, after understanding, after discriminating."
+"After hearing your words": "Your speech, language, teachings admonitions; after hearing, after grasping, after understanding, after discriminating."
 After hearing your words.

+TODO: I don't understand something about the sentences here.
-"You should learn for your own Nibbana": "There are three kinds of learning: increasing precept learning, increasing mind learning, increasing wisdom learning... (abbreviated) This is increasing wisdom learning.
-"For your own Nibbana" and for your own greed Nibbana, anger, ignorance, anger, resentment...
+"You should learn for your own Nibbana": "There are three kinds of learning:
+...(omitted, see previous).
+"For your own Nibbana" and for your own greed (??)
-(slightly omitted) The calm, silence, calm, extinguishment, cessation, and cessation of all unwholesome practices should learn to increase precepts and learn.
-To increase mind learning, you should also learn to increase wisdom learning.
-These three learnings should be learned when facing (noting); learning when knowing; learning when seeing; learning when introspecting; and being careful to establish (decision) You should learn when you are in time; you should learn when you win with faith; you should learn when you work hard; you should learn when mindfulness arises; you should learn when mindfulness (focus);
-you should learn when you learn with wisdom; We should learn when we are proved;
-we should learn when we should be omniscience; we should learn when we should be renounced; we should learn when we should practice; we should learn when we should be practiced as evidence; Learning [Ps.1,41.], should be practiced, should be practiced well, and should be turned after being held up.”
+Nibbana, anger, ignorance, resentment... (slightly omitted) To  calm, silence, extinguish, cut off, and cease all unwholesome practices, you should learn to increase precepts.
+You should also learn To increase mind and wisdom.
+These three learnings should be studied when directed towards (noting); when known they should be learned; when seen... (omitted); when introspecting...; and being careful to establish (decision), you should learn; you should learn when you win by faith; you should learn when you have energetic effort; you should learn when mindfulness arises; you should learn with mindfulness (focus); you should learn when you know with wisdom; We should learn when we are proved (??); we should learn when we should be omniscience (??); we should learn when we should be renounced; we should learn when we should be practiced as evidence (testimony??); Learning [Ps.1,41.], should be practiced, should be carried out well, and should be turned after being held up.”
 It is because you should learn for your own Nibbana.

-Because of that, the brahmin said:

-"[Venerable Dago like this:] Lord, I ask you, please tell me this, Daxian!
-I look forward to your words,

-After hearing what you said, you should learn for your own Nibbana. "

-31. [World Zun: "Dadage!"]
-If that is the case, please be enthusiastic, right here wise and thoughtful,
+31. [Blessed one: "Dadage!"]
+If that is the case, please be enthusiastic, and wise and mindful here,

-After hearing the words from here, he should learn for his own Nibbana.
+After hearing these words, you should learn for his own Nibbana.

-"If that's the case, please be enthusiastic": "Please be enthusiastic; please be brave; please be zealous; please be fortitude; please be firm; please be vigorous, and I would like to ask you to make it happen; please Make it produce;
+"If that's the case, please be enthusiastic": "Please be enthusiastic; please be brave; please be zealous; please have fortitude; please be firm; please be vigorous, and may you make it happen; make it arise; make it fully produced;
-please make it arise; please make it fully produced; please make it arise;
+make it appear; make it live."
+Be enthusiastic.
-please make it arise."
-Please be zealous if that happens.

-"Dudag", "The Blessed One calls the Brahman by his name.
-"World Zun", which is a synonymous with respect... (abbreviated) Anri (pseudonym) who testifies, that is, the Blessed One." is [World Zun: "Dug! "]
+"Dudag", ....
+"Blessed One", ....

-"Here is the wise and thoughtful": ""Here", belongs to this view; belongs to this liking; belongs to this hobby; in this attachment; in this law; in this law; in this law ; In this teaching language (teaching); in this brahma; in the teachings of this master; in this individual; in this human world. "wise", wise, wise, The wise, the enlightened, the wise, the discriminating, the wise.
-"The mindful", "the mindful in four ways: when practicingXi is mindful when he is mindful and mindful... (omitted) he is called mindful. 』」For the wise and thoughtful right here.
+"Wise and mindful here": ""Here", belongs to this view; belongs to this liking;
+belongs to this hobby; in this attachment; in this Dhamma; in this teaching; in this brahma; in the teachings of this master; in this individual; in this human world.
+"Wise", the concious,, the enlightened, the discriminating, the wise.

-"After hearing the words from here": "From here my words, language, teachings, instructions, admonitions, after hearing, after hearing, after grasping, after understanding, after distinguishing."
-After hearing the words from here.
+"Mindful", "Mindful in four ways: when practicing ...(omitted).
+Wise and thoughtful right here.

+"After hearing these words": ...(omitted).

-"You should learn for your own Nibbana": ""Learning", there are three kinds of
+"You should learn for your own Nibbana": ...(omitted, see previous).
-learning: increasing precept learning, increasing mind learning, increasing wisdom learning...
-(Omitted) This is increasing wisdom learning.
-"For own Nibbana" , For the sake of one's greedy Nibbana, angered Nibbana, ignorant Nibbana, angry Nibbana, resentment Nibbana... (omitted) All unwholesome actions are calm, quiet, calm, extinguished, cut off, and ceased, so we should learn to add precepts. , We should also learn to increase mind and wisdom.
-These three studies should be studied when they are directed towards (noting); when they are known, they should be learned...
-(Omitted) when they should be used as testimony, they should be learned , Should be practiced, should be practiced well, and should be turned after being held up."
-It is because we should learn for our own Nibbana.

-Because of that, the Lord said:

-"[World Zun: "Du Da Ge!"]
-If that is the case, please be enthusiastic, right here wise and thoughtful,

-After hearing the words from here, he should learn for his own Nibbana. "

-32. I saw that in the world of heaven and man, there are no Brahman actors,
+32. I saw all the Brahman actors in heaven and the world of men, (there are no Brahman actors??)

-I respect you, you are all eyes, Sakyamuni!
+I respect (salute??) you, you are all eyes (??), Shakyamuni!
 Please free me from doubts.

+---
+checkpoint
+---

 "I saw in the world of heaven and man": "Heaven", there are three kinds of
 heaven: secular heaven, reborn heaven, and pure heaven.
 What is secular heaven?